-While the home is hailed as Wright’s most significant work and has even earned Los Angeles Historic-Cultural Monument status it is rumored to have some disturbing skeletons in the closet.
+While the home is hailed as Wright’s most significant work and has even earned Los Angeles Historic-Cultural Monument status, it is rumored to have disturbing skeletons in the closet.

-An architecturally significant home, in need of a make over, with a sordid mysterious past was just what high end house flipper Xorin Balbes was looking for.
-He purchased the home in 2001 for $1,200,000 and spent close to $1.6 million restoring and remodeling the space to create a modern day sanctuary.
+An architecturally significant home in need of a makeover, with a sordid, mysterious past, was what high-end house flipper Xorin Balbes was looking for.
+He purchased the home in 2001 for $1,200,000 and spent close to $1.6 million restoring and remodeling the space to create a modern-day sanctuary.

-In restoring the Sowden house, Balbes honored Lloyd Wright’s intention to merge architecture, space and landscape.
-The stonework was restored.
-The bedroom count was reduced to 4 and bathrooms were updated.
-Balbes also combined rooms to accommodate a large eat-in kitchen and added a pool and spa to the central courtyard.
+Balbes honored Lloyd Wright’s intention to merge architecture, space, and landscape in restoring the Sowden house.
+Xorin restored the stonework.
+He reduced the bedroom count to four, and the bathrooms were updated.
+Xorin also combined rooms to accommodate a large eat-in kitchen and added a pool and spa to the central courtyard.

-After spending a decade living in this Wright designed residence Balbes put his home on the market in 2011.
-After several months and a price reduction he sold it for $3,850,000.
-Its been on and off the market since 2013 and is longing for a new owner.
+After spending a decade living in this Wright-designed residence, Balbes put his home on the market in 2011.
+After several months and a price reduction, he sold it for $3,850,000.
+It has been on and off the market since 2013 and longs for a new owner.